jackrayner/ossc-remote/README.md

 Sending code for button 0 (3EC129D6) for 15 seconds.............................
 ```

 * Press and hold the button on the remote corresponding to the number you've entered.
 The red light will go out.
 Then release it after about 3 seconds and the red light should blink rapidly 3 times and then go back to a steady red.
-If it just blinks red then you need to retry.
+If it just blinks red then you need to retry this step.

 * Press the same device button once (TV or DVR or HIFI) to exit learning mode.
 The red light should go off on the remote.